ryzcode/dotfiles/README.md

 .bashrc<br />
 .vimrc<br />
-.emacs<br />
 .emacs.d/*<br />
 .gitconfig<br />

-I haven't decided how much stuff I will put in, but should be all the basic settings I use, sometime in the future.
+I haven't decided how much stuff I will put in, but it should include all the basic settings.